r-clementz/demo-github-actions/README.md

 # Step for going live
 * Make a pull
     git pull
+* Run npm install in case any chnage to package json npm install
 * Delete db
     rm backend/database/bookshop.db
 * Copy db-template to db that shall run